 Before your procedure

-- Do not eat or drink anything 6-8 hours prior to your procedure.
+- Do not eat or drink anything six to eight hours prior to your procedure.
 There are certain medications that you are allowed to take, with a small sip of water, the morning of your procedure.

-- You will be required to register 2 hours prior to your procedure time.
+- You will be required to register two hours prior to your procedure time.

 - Wear comfortable clothes.
 Leave jewelry and valuables at home.